indiana-university/automated-transcription-service/doc/reports.md

-# Generating Reports from CloudWatch
+# Generating Reports

+Job details are saved to DynamoDB and there is a lambda that can be run to generate a CSV export in the downloads bucket.
+The lambda function is called `ats-export-jobs`.
+Create an EventBridge rule to run this on a schedule.

-Reports can be generated from the CloudWatch logs.
+Reports can also be generated from the CloudWatch logs.
 Begin by opening the CloudWatch console at https://console.aws.amazon.com/cloudwatch/.

 Next, click on Logs Insights and select the /aws/lambda/transcribe-to-docx log group from the drop-down list.